erlange/wbm-dl/README.md

 ```
 Will download to `[Current Directory]/myFolder/web/websites` directory.

-### Log Files
-Upon completion, a `/logs` directory containing a log file will be created under the `/websites` directory.
-The JSON-formatted log file contains completion status of each downloaded item.
-If errors occured the log files can further be examined to accommodate manual download with the source URL for each item.

 ## Downloading Snapshots for All Timestamps
 By default, your files are archived in different snapshots for each timestamp.
 You can specify the `-a` parameter to download all snapshot versions for each file.